Individual Travel Assistance

 Passes can be purchased for travel in 1 country, or in 2 or more adjoining countries (23 participate in the program).
 Cost rises slightly per country added to the pass.
 The Benelux countries (Belgium, the Netherlands, and Luxemburg), are offered as one country, and some of the Balkans group themselves in the same manner (Slovenia with Croatia, Serbia with Bulgaria and Montenegro).

-If you need general railway information, concerning travel times, service frequencies, or ticket prices, we suggest Rail Europe’s website:
+If you need general railway information, concerning travel times, service frequencies, or ticket prices, we suggest Rail Europe’s website.
+While Rail Europe is not generally the best place to purchase your travel (we are), their English language fare and schedule function can give you order-of-magnitude information easily and quickly.

 Why Should You Buy Your Pass Through Us?